jippey67/sdc-p4/README.md

 ## 6. drawing the lane over the camera image

 With the found lane lines in bird eyes view, a lane was plotted in this perspective.
 This plot was then unwarped, and stacked as a green layer on top of the original (but corrected for camera distortion) image.
 Lane radius and relative position of the car were added to the image as text.
-The resulting video can be seen [here:](https://github.com/jippey67/sdc-p4/blob/master/project_video.mp4)
+The resulting video can be downloaded [here:](https://github.com/jippey67/sdc-p4/blob/master/project_video.mp4)